 Workers can be exposed to a number of carcinogens and airborne risks.
-Common carcinogens in New Zealand workplaces include asbestos, radon, certain pesticides and respirable crystalline silica, diesel engine exhaust and welding fume.
+Important carcinogens in New Zealand workplaces include asbestos, respirable crystalline silica, diesel engine exhaust and welding fume.

-In New Zealand, cancers and respiratory diseases from airborne substances account for at least 31% of the total burden of work-related harm, and an estimated total of 650 deaths each year.
-This area accounts for 79% of the estimated 750 – 900 people who die every year from work-related health causes.
+In New Zealand cancers and respiratory diseases from airborne substances account for at least 31% of the total burden of work-related harm and an estimated 650 deaths per year.
+They account for 79% of the estimated 750 – 900 people who die every year from work-related health causes.
 You can find out more on our work-related health estimates and burden of harm page.

 WorkSafe has a focus on preventing harm from carcinogens and airborne risks and has identified a range of activities to improve how businesses identify and manage this area.
 You can find more information on WorkSafe’s planned actions on our improving work-related health page.

 Within our focus on Carcinogens and Airborne Risks, we will initially be paying particular attention to silica dust, wood dust and welding fume.
 This includes ensuring we have the resources and information available for businesses and workers to understand and respond to these risks.

 We expect we will continue to see illness associated with these risks for a long time because of the long latency with some of these hazards.
 This is an unfortunate but unavoidable reality of the legacy of uncontrolled exposure to these risks.

 Businesses and organisations should ensure workers aren’t exposed to carcinogens and airborne risks.
 As per the hierarchy of controls, businesses and organisations should start with elimination, substitution, isolation and have good controls in place.

 Information about silica dust and accelerated silicosis is available on our dust section.
 Information available includes: